oroinc/documentation/user/glossary.rst

    Customer
       A system :term:`entity <Entity>`.
 Customers represent businesses, companies or divisions who buy products using the storefront.

+   Customer Group
+      Customer groups organize customers into groups and share the price lists, payment and tax-related settings between several customers.

    Customer User
       Customer users are actual people who act on behalf of companies (i.e. customers) and have a limited set of permissions which depend on their role and function in the customer organization.